-Audit services provided by WWC, P.C. for fiscal year ended June 30, 2023 included the examination of the consolidated financial statements of the Company.
-Audit services provided by Marcum Asia and Friedman for fiscal years ended June 30, 2023 and 2022 included the examination of the consolidated financial statements of the Company, and services related to periodic filings made with the SEC.
+Audit services provided by WWC, P.C. for fiscal year ended June 30, 2024 and 2023 included the examination of the consolidated financial statements of the Company, and service related to period filing made with the SEC.
+Audit services provided by Marcum Asia and Friedman for fiscal years ended June 30, 2023 included the examination of the consolidated financial statements of the Company, and services related to periodic filings made with the SEC.